indimail/ezmlm/README.md

 * [Matrix Invite Link #indimail:matrix.org](https://matrix.to/#/#indimail:matrix.org)
 * IndiMail has an [IRC channel on libera](https://libera.chat/) #indimail-mta

+The matrix room and libera.chat channel have been bridged so joining either one should be sufficient.

 ## Mailing list

 There are four Mailing Lists for IndiMail